kbs1/encrypted-api-server-laravel/README.md

 Encrypted files transmission (using `multipart/form-data`) is not supported.
 If your service relies on files being posted via `multipart/form-data`, you will have to modify your service and transmit the files as for example standard base64-encoded parameters.

+Received encrypted requests always contain only basic headers required for encrypted JSON transmission (`Content-Type: application/json` and so on).
+All of your other headers, including your `Content-Type`, `Cookie`, custom headers such as `X-Api-Auth: pwd123` and so on are always transmitted securely (encrypted), not present in sent request.
+After decryption on the server side, original headers will be reconstructed as mentioned above.

+This means you do not have to modify your service at all, and use cookies and custom headers as before, only now they will be transmitted encrypted.

+PHP and Laravel's `Request` reconstruction works the same way as PHP would natively parse input data, using [parse_str](http://php.net/manual/en/function.parse-str.php).
+This ensures that for example [array cookies](http://php.net/manual/en/function.setcookie.php) work as expected, together with [input name mangling](http://php.net/manual/en/language.variables.external.php#81080), magic quotes gpc and so on, so that your cookie or form variable `a.x=7` will still be present as `$request->input('a_x')` as it normally would if the request came in unencrypted.

-Implementation checks that the current request URI and query string match originally called route and query string (passed encrypted).
+Implementation also checks that the current request URI and query string match originally called route and query string.
 This ensures no one can steal the request mid-way, and send it to another endpoint on your service.

-Protection against replay attacks to the same route is also implemented, see "Replay attacks" section below.
+Protection against replay attacks is also implemented, see "Replay attacks" section below.

 # Usage
 Once the package is installed, it automatically registers the `kbs1.encryptedApi-v1` middleware alias.